BetonQuest/BetonQuest/docs/Documentation/Features/NPCs.md

           guard: citizens Guard byName
         ```

-        Use `Citizens` for the NPC selectror argument.
+        Use `citizens` for the NPC selector argument.
         To acquire the NPC's ID, select the NPC using `/npc select`, then run `/npc id`.

         You can also get an NPC by its name with the `byName` argument.